-A 2017 review published on Taylor and Francis Online showed that a person on a vegan diet decreases their risk of cancer by as much as 15%.
-The high fiber and vitamin content of a plant-based diet help protect against cancer.
+A 2017 review published by Taylor and Francis Online showed that a vegan diet decreases their risk of cancer by as much as 15%.
+The high fiber and vitamin content of a plant-based diet helps protect against cancer.

 As meat has been termed as “probably carcinogenic” by the International Agency for Research on Cancer, switching to a plant-based vegan diet plan is extremely beneficial for a person.